Acmion/HyperNav/Website/Web/content/www/documentation/general/expand-item/content0.md

 This page documents the expand item in HyperNav.
 These items are expandable sub menus, which can take the form of mega menus and dropdowns.
-These items should not be nested within `.hn-section-brand` as they will not work correctly on mobile devices.
-Additionally, this page documents several types of items, which should not be mixed on a website for the best user experience.
+This page documents several types of items, which should not be mixed on a website for the best user experience.

 ## Full Button